MichelleAlvares/Orders/README.md

 Virtual environemnt setup
-close the project and cd into the project directory
+close the project and cd into the project directory cd Orders

+Now you are ready to start the docker container:
+RUN
+docker-compose up

+Open your browser and enter the url - http://localhost:8000

+Now to run the test cases:
 Run the below commands to activate the virtual env or Flask framework

 ---